 - Deadline and other important timeframes

-Bear in mind that all of these steps can help you enjoy the fruits of good website planning, such as:
+Bear in mind that all of these steps can help you enjoy the fruits of successful website planning, such as:

-- Saving money and time you would waste on repeated processes and trial and error procedures
+- Saving time and money you would waste on repeated processes and trial and error procedures

 - Solving design and functionality issues that would arise from having no website plan